REBUILDING CONNECTION BETWEEN CHILDREN AND PARENTS WHO USED VIOLENCE

 Sexual abuse;

-Emotional or physical neglect;
+Emotional neglect;

 An alcohol or drug abuser;